GWTReact/gwt-react/README.md

 ##Documentation

-Check out the [Documentation Wiki](https://github.com/GWTReact/gwt-react/wiki).
+Check out the [Documentation](https://github.com/GWTReact/gwt-react/blob/master/DOCUMENTATION.md).
 There are a number of important concepts specific to **gwt-react** that may not be obvious, even if you are an experienced GWT developer.

 ##Contributing